JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/example/README.md

 This setup:
 1. Starts a receiver on Machine C:
+   - Exposes port 50080 to accept connections
-   - Binds to its IP (192.168.1.30) on port 50080
+   - Binds to its IP (192.168.1.30)
    - Only accepts connections to its specific IP
 2. Starts the CPU emulator on Machine B:
-   - Listens on port 50888 for incoming data from the sender
+   - Exposes port 50888 to receive data from the sender
-   - Forwards processed data to Machine C (192.168.1.30) on port 50080
+   - Forwards processed data to Machine C (192.168.1.30:50080)
 3. Sends data from Machine A to Machine B's CPU emulator

-4. The CPU emulator processes the data and forwards it to the receiver
+## Port Exposure
+The scripts expose the following ports:
+- Receiver: Exposes the receiving port (default: 50080)
+- CPU Emulator: Exposes the input port (default: 50888)
+- Sender: No ports exposed (only makes outbound connections)

+## Network Requirements
+- Ensure the firewall on each machine allows the required ports:
+  - Machine B: Inbound on port 50888 (for receiving data from sender)
+  - Machine C: Inbound on port 50080 (for receiving processed data)
+- All machines must have network connectivity to each other
+- The exposed ports must not be in use by other applications
+- For security, consider restricting the bind IP addresses to specific network interfaces